Skip to content

 SIP packet capture (optional)Raw SIP messages for deep debugging.HEP capture → a columnar store (separate)100M+ msgs/mo

-Keeping CDRs and traces in the Apache Iceberg data lake (columnar Parquet) rather than the edge SQL database is deliberate: 60M events/month is far past what a control-plane database should hold, and Iceberg makes it cheap to retain and quick to scan.
+Keeping CDRs and traces in the Apache Iceberg data lake (columnar Parquet) rather than the edge SQL database is deliberate: it’s built for this volume, and makes it fast to scan and easy to retain.
 Single-call lookups are partition-pruned (events are partitioned by date and account_id), so reconstructing a call reads only the relevant slice.

 Everything ties together on one key: call_id.
 To reconstruct a call end-to-end: